Greenfield, Hancock County, Indiana Criminal Defense Attorney Jeff Cardella, Serving Greenfield, Fortville & New Palestine, Indiana

 If you are accused of a felony or misdemeanor in Greenfield, Hancock County, Indiana, the process generally starts with a summons or arrest and can end with charges being dropped or a conviction through a guilty plea or trial.
 Without a good defense attorney, the process can be confusing and stressful and put your liberty at jeopardy.
 In Indiana, misdemeanors can carry up to a year of incarceration and felonies can result in prison time for longer periods of time.
 Even a short period of incarceration can cause an individual major life problems, such as loss of employment.

 Convictions also have long-lasting effects, like court-mandated supervision, fines, drug treatment programs, community service, and more.
-Plus, the stigma of a conviction makes it more difficult to tough to find a job, get an education, access public benefits, or find housing.
+Plus, the stigma of a conviction makes it more difficult to find a job, get an education, access public benefits, or find housing.

 When facing charges in Indiana, your first move should be to call a good and knowledgeable criminal defense attorney.